 7 }

-8}The format of the text prompt significantly impacts performance.
+8}The format of the text prompt affects performance.
 "A photo of a {class}" typically works better than just "{class}".[1]

 Ensembling multiple prompts can systematically improve the stability of zero-shot classifications.
 The snippet below takes a hardcoded list of templates as input to format the target class description in various contexts.
 By tokenizing and passing each variation through the text encoder and averaging the resulting embeddings, the procedure outputs a single, more stable vector representation that mitigates the variance of any individual prompt template.